 Procreation is highly valued in Filipino communities (see Family and Kinship).
 Particularly in rural areas, masculinity is closely tied to the number of children a man fathers.
-Similarly, among poorer families the average woman has 6 children, as opposed to the wealthier woman who produces an average of 2 children.
+Similarly, among

-Because of the continuing influence of the Catholic Church in policy debates (see Family and Kinship), abortion continues to be outlawed, forcing about 200,000 women to undergo illegal abortions each year.
-However, contraceptive use continues to climb
+Because of the continuing influence of the Catholic Church in policy debates (see Family and Kinship), abortion continues to be outlawed, forcing about

+200,000 women to undergo illegal abortions each year.
+However, contraceptive use continues to climb.